-STATISTICS 2 - CPX/CCP .5
+STATISTICS 2 - CCP/CPX

 This one-semester course will continue the study of descriptive and inferential statistics from Statistics 1.
 Students will explore confidence intervals and hypothesis testing for two-sample means and proportions, chi-square analysis, one-way analysis of variance, multiple regression, and nonparametric statistics.
 This course will utilize online statistical software for data displays and analysis.
 This course will benefit students interested in pursuing college majors in the fields of business, medicine, psychology, sociology, or journalism.
+If registered for College Credit Plus, this course will allow the student to earn credit for 3 credit hours of MAT 132 from Cincinnati State.

-Prerequisite for CCP: 82% or higher final grade in Algebra 2 Honors & completion of Statistics 1
+Prerequisite for CCP: 82% or higher final grade in Algebra 2 Honors & completion of Statistics 1.

-Prerequisite for CPX: Completion of Statistics 1
+Prerequisite for CPX: Completion of Statistics 1.